 USA: 53% have weekly sex; No minimum annual vacation days

 Japan: 34% have weekly sex; 10 minimum annual vacation days

-A nation needs a solid culture of leisure in order to maintain lively relationships in family, friends and community.
-Clearly sex is a key ingredient in those relationships.
-Lets look at our European friends for some clues as to how to awaken the sexual life that is key to our very national survival.
+A nation needs a solid culture of leisure in order to maintain lively relationships with family, friends, and community.
+Clearly, sex is a key ingredient in those relationships.
+Let’s look at our European friends for some clues as to how to awaken the sexual life that is key to our very national survival.